 7. Can I use one login for multiple companies?

+You will need to request this from Sybiz BusinessCare.
 To make a request you will firstly need to sign up for the portal for each ABN with unique user logins, then provide our BusinessCare team the ABN, company names and user IDs.
 You can then advise our BusinessCare team which single user ID you wish to use.

 8. What information do I need to provide when signing up to the Sybiz Employer Portal?